Content Security Policy (CSP)

 Example 2

-A web site administrator wants to allow content from a trusted domain and all its subdomains (it doesn't have to be the same domain that the CSP is set on.)
+A website administrator wants to allow content from a trusted domain and all its subdomains (it doesn't have to be the same domain that the CSP is set on.)

-Content-Security-Policy: default-src 'self' trusted.com *.trusted.com
+Content-Security-Policy: default-src 'self' example.com *.example.com

 Example 3

-A web site administrator wants to allow users of a web application to include images from any origin in their own content, but to restrict audio or video media to trusted providers, and all scripts only to a specific server that hosts trusted code.
+A website administrator wants to allow users of a web application to include images from any origin in their own content, but to restrict audio or video media to trusted providers, and all scripts only to a specific server that hosts trusted code.

 Here, by default, content is only permitted from the document's origin, with the following exceptions: